vekatze/neut/book/src/static-memory-management.md

 # Static Memory Management

-The following two mechanisms underpin memory management in Neut:
+The following two mechanisms underpin static memory management in Neut:

 - The compiler translates given code so that each variable is used exactly once
 - The compiler ensures that each variable's content is deallocated after it is used